michailidisa/michailidisa/README.md

 - 👋 Hi, I’m @michailidisa
+- 🌱 I’m currently a postgraduate student at the Msc in Data Science of IHU
 - 👀 I’m interested in Marketing and the application of data science on Marketing
-- 🌱 I’m currently learning Python
 - 📫 How to reach me, email me at: michaildisa@icloud.com

 <!---